chiragm1005/Transport-Agency-Data-Analysis/README.md

-# Transport-Agency-Data-Analysis
+# Agents commsission report
-Automated daily transport agency reporting and commission calculations using SQL.
+Automated daily agents transport agency reporting and commission calculations using SQL.

 # Advanced Performance Analysis (Branch & Route)
 Beyond standard daily reporting, I developed an analytical query to evaluate the actual business performance and profitability of each branch/route.
 This provides